Gabrielparizet/Gabrielparizet/README.md

     Travel Book is a social network centered of travel themes.
 The core idea of the project is to allow users to share their travel's experience through their posts.
   </li>
   <li>
-    <span><strong><u>Teamwork and organization:</u></strong></span> Starting in pair-programming, we quickly moved to a task division using <strong>Trello</strong> and <strong>Git and GitHub</strong> for versioning.
+    <strong><ins>Teamwork and organization:</ins></strong> Starting in pair-programming, we quickly moved to a task division using <strong>Trello</strong> and <strong>Git and GitHub</strong> for versioning.
   </li>
   <li>
-    <span><strong><u>My role:</u></strong></span> In this project, I endorsed the role of a lead-developer for the first time, driving our workflow, ensuring everyone was motivated by the realization of our social network and making sure features were developed on time.
+    <strong><ins>My role:</ins></strong> In this project, I endorsed the role of a lead-developer for the first time, driving our workflow, ensuring everyone was motivated by the realization of our social network and making sure features were developed on time.
 It was a big challenge through which I improved many team-work communication and perseverance skills by helping my other classmates to achieve their goals.
   </li>
   <li>
-    <span><strong><u>Features:</u></strong></span> Fully written in PHP which we were using for the first time, we implemented many social network related features, such as:
+    <strong><ins>Features:</ins></strong> Fully written in PHP which we were using for the first time, we implemented many social network related features, such as:
     <ul>
       <li>
         Creating a user account, stocking the user's credentials in a database and handling user's session login and logout.